d12frosted/elpa-mirror/stable-melpa/eacl-readme.txt

 "git grep" is automatically used for grepping in git repository.
 Please note "git grep" does NOT use `grep-find-ignored-directories' OR `grep-find-ignored-files'.
+To use "git grep", Git should be added into environment variable "PATH".

-Set `eacl-git-grep-untracked' if untracked files should be git grepped.
+Set `eacl-git-grep-untracked' if untracked files should be git grepped too.